c1nderscript/C1nder-s-Reading-Buddy/README.md

 - Shuffle the chunks to randomize reading order.
 - Convert the shuffled files to EPUB or MOBI format.
 - Track processed files to avoid duplication.
+- Merge documents in each subfolder into a single PDF and chunk it into ~20,000-word PDFs using `orchestrate_all.py`.
 - Run the entire workflow with a single script.

 ## Repository Structure